-COUNCIL COMMENTS RESPONSE TO COMMENTS LOCATION OF CHANGES IN PRODOC COMMENTS FROM THE UNITED STATES widely dispersed and mostly small administrations.
+COUNCIL COMMENTS RESPONSE TO COMMENTS LOCATION OF CHANGES IN PRODOC COMMENTS FROM THE UNITED STATES risks involved in coordinating the policies, laws and regulations of 15 separate countries, but these risks appear administrations.
 The difficulty is addressed by No change in the ProDoc.
 See Section E for a discussion of the risks identified to Project success, including the risk identified in the United States Comment, and approaches to addressing those risks. few data points that we would have preferred to see supported by quantitative milestones of progress.
 The project will, by the first year, develop indicators related to environmental status of international waters.
 The project would monitor these indicators and evaluate progress in the third year of the project.
-Based on the indicators to be developed, new institutions and reforming and realigning existing institutions and programmes, the most discernible progress during the life of the Project and more broadly in the early years of the Commission will be in process indicators."
-However, the monitoring plan set out in Annex L also identifies a range of environmental status See Section J of the ProDoc for a discussion of GEF process, environmental stress and environmental status indicators, and Annex L for a more detailed outline of the structure of GEF Is it the position of staff that sufficient data is simply not available upon which to identify quantifiable measure of environmental stress and targets for sustainability? available data on the status of non-target stocks See Section A, pages 16-17 for discussion of the status of stocks
+Based on the indicators to be developed, can staff provide an indicative baseline Project is fundamentally concerned with building new institutions and reforming and realigning existing institutions and programmes, the most discernible progress during the life of the Project and more broadly in the early years of the Commission will be in process indicators."
+See Section J of the ProDoc for a discussion of GEF process, environmental stress and environmental status indicators, and Annex L for a more detailed outline of the structure of GEF data is simply not available upon which to identify quantifiable measure of The availability of data for environmental stress and status indicators is variable.
+In general, the available data on the status of non-target stocks and ecosystem status is not adequate to provide quantitative measures or targets.
+With respect to the main target stocks, the quality of the available data is better, in part as a result of work funded under the previous South Pacific SAP Project.
+Some of this data is presented and summarized in the introductory section of the Project Document.
+It broadly indicates that current target stock sizes are at or above levels which can produce maximum sustainable yields, and therefore consistent with WSSD targets, but for 2 species there are risks that the stocks will become overfished if measures are not taken to curb the impact of fishing.
+This analysis will See Section A, pages 16-17 for